MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

   caption: [Definition of testing scenarios and variations.]
 )

-After getting more precise on how testing will be done the aforementioned @fig:implementation_obfuscated can be filled out as follows including the specific testing environments, measured data and protocol stack.
+After getting more precise on how testing will be done the aforementioned @fig:implementation_obfuscated can be filled out as follows adding the specific testing environments, measured data and protocol stack.

 #figure(
   box(stroke: gray, inset: 1em,
     image("/figures/implementation.jpg", width: 75%)
   ),
-  caption: [Abstract representation of scientific concept] )<fig:implementation>
+  caption: [Abstract representation of testing concept including implementation details and protocol stack.]

-//TODO
+)<fig:implementation>

+After collecting the described data like shown above they will be visualized and used to test the hypotheses in the following @evaluation.

 //The QUIC protocol has significant advantages over #gls("tcp").
 If you’re building a custom network protocol, consider using QUIC instead of #gls("tcp"). https://developer.apple.com/documentation/technotes/tn3151-choosing-the-right-networking-api